spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 The Revert to Lower Cost widget shows the number of events for which a node was reverted to a lower-cost node in the selected time range.
 For more information, see [Revert to Lower Cost Node](https://docs.spot.io/ocean/features/revert-to-lower-cost-node?id=revert-to-lower-cost-node).

-Tracking these events on the Autoscaling Activity panel lets you see when and how often your cluster is optimizing for cost savings.
+Tracking these events on the autoscaling activity panel lets you see when and how often your cluster is optimizing for cost savings.

 ##   Autoscaling Activity Graph

-The Autoscaling Activity Graph provides intuitive insights into the interaction between the Ocean infrastructure and the applications it supports.
+The autoscaling activity graph provides intuitive insights into the interaction between the Ocean infrastructure and the applications it supports.
 It also provides cluster activity insights at a granular level so you can see why the Ocean autoscaler triggered a specific scale event within the cluster.

 The graph displays a breakdown by lifecycle, which you can view by vCPU, Memory, or GPU, together with workload and headroom requests.